Common Cash Flow Problems for Small Business Owners

 Solution

-Management should review financial statements as often as possible.
-This can be daily, weekly, or monthly.
-The timeliness of your reporting is critical for up-to-date information.
+Management should review financial statements as often as possible, whether daily, weekly, or monthly.
+The timeliness of reporting is critical for up-to-date information.
 Business owners should review the three financial statements: income statement, balance sheet, and cash flow statement.
-Also, it is vital to review accounts payable and receivable aging summaries and bank statements with reconciliation.
+Also, reviewing accounts payable and receivable aging summaries and bank statements with reconciliation is vital.

 8. Poor Sales Forecast

-In efforts for increased sales, businesses grow their capital injection to growth plans.
+In an effort to increase sales, businesses increase their capital injection to growth plans.
 Unfortunately, market demand does not always meet projections, causing businesses to have excess inventory, marketing plans, and payroll expenses.
 These losses contribute to many businesses’ cash flow problems with commercial customers and extended payment terms.

 Solution